Skip to main content

 UtilityOrder updates, account alerts, reminders, follow-ups to a user-initiated flowCheaper than Marketing; content must relate to a specific transaction or request

 If Meta thinks your template doesn’t match the category you picked, it will be rejected or re-categorised — common with Marketing content submitted as Utility.
+The category can also change automatically as Meta observes usage patterns, which then changes the rate you’re charged.

 Header formats